Accounting for z/VM and Linux under z/VM

 • Accurate data: This may sound like a non-issue, but as all Linux process data coming from Linux in a virtual environment is very innaccurate, this is a serious issue documented by Velocity Software in 2001 in BADCPU.

 • Complete data: For data to be used for chargeback, there must be complete data.
 To acquire complete data from z/VM was provided by Velocity Software since 1990 with a 100.00% capture ratio.
-To get a capture ratio for Linux process data is more difficult.
-ESALPS provides this data with a very high capture ratio.
-As the Linux data does not have the fully architected instrumentation provided by z/VM, the capture ratio provided by ESALPS is usually reported in the "high 90's", typically 99%.
+To get a capture ratio for Linux process data is more difficult. zVPS provides this data with a very high capture ratio.
+As the Linux data does not have the fully architected instrumentation provided by z/VM, the capture ratio provided by zVPS is usually reported in the "high 90's", typically 99%.

 • Low cost of data acquisition: Instrumentation was added to Linux by other vendors that will not work in the zLinux world.
 If the data collection for each server requires 5-10% of a real CPU, it becomes quickly the most chargeable application.
-Velocity Software's agent typically requires about .1% of a CPU to collect all of the accounting data.
+Velocity Software's agent typically requires about .1% of one CPU to collect all of the accounting data.

 Reporting details

 • Virtual Machine chargeback When chargeback is only necessary at the virtual machine level, the ESAACCT report provides this data, charging for CPU, I/O and Storage in a service unit format.
+An example of this follows.

 • Websphere application:CPU consumption at the Linux Websphere application level is provided on the ESALNXA report.
+Click for a sample and more details

 • Linux USERID:CPU consumption at the Linux Userid and GROUP ID level is provided on the ESALNXU report.